sstaub/Seesaw/README.md

 ```
 - **interrupt** true for interrupt set, false to disable interrupt

-Set the Interrupt of the button, this should done in `setup()`.
+Set the interrupt pin (INT) of the Encoder module, this should done in `setup()`.
 Beware that you get an interrupt for press and release the button!

 **Example**
 ```cpp